tatsOre/cookbook/README.md

 ## CookBook Web App

-**Create and save your or your family recipes, keep them for you or share them with the world!**
+**Create and save yours or your family recipes, and share them with the world!**

+CookBook is the final project for the advanced program focused on Web Programming for Holberton School and was the opportunity to abstract and put in action the interoperability of the main concepts learned these last months, train the ability to estimate, design, develop and deliver a feature set, and to understand what it means when a piece of software is in production!

-A simple, straightforward, and easy-to-use platform where users can create/read/update/delete recipes and check/save others, with a fullscreen recipe version to use while cooking or in the supermarket.
-Also, users can create and save grocery lists according to the selected recipes.
+With this in mind, I decided to build a simple, straightforward, and easy-to-use web application where users can create/read/update/delete recipes and check/save others, with a fullscreen recipe version to use while cooking or in the supermarket.
+Also, users can create and save grocery lists.

 #### Technologies and third-party services used: